mldbai/mldb/container_files/public_html/doc/builtin/procedures/Classifier.md

 - `categorical` mode will use a categorical (multi-class) label, and will predict the probability of each of the categories independently.
 This style therefore produces multiple outputs.
-- `multilabel` mode will use a set of categorical (multi-class) labels, and will predict the probability of each of the categories independently.
+- `multilabel` mode will do [multi-label classification](https://en.wikipedia.org/wiki/Multi-label_classification) by using a set of categorical (multi-class) labels, and will predict the probability of each of the categories independently.
 This style therefore produces multiple outputs.
 The `multilabelStrategy` field controls how multilabel classification is handled.